Monique-nel/BFB321-Group04/README.md

 The application consists of a three-layer integrated architecture, consisting of a frontend, backend and database, to ensure functionality.
 - **Frontend** -> Built with Bootstrap, HTML and CSS for an attractive and responsive interface
 - **Backend** -> Not yet applicable for this submission, but built with Flask and Python functionality
-- **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, offerings and event registration information.
+- **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, and product information.

-## Tech (example)
+## User experience

-This README uses a generic stack.
-Replace the commands below with specifics for your implementation.
+Ize, please add the wireframes here later

-- Frontend: React / Vue / plain HTML+CSS
+##Database Design

-- Backend: Node.js + Express / Python Flask / Django
+THe database this application functions with contains XXX main tables, integrated with one another. **B, elaborate here, I don't understand it as well as you do**

-- Database: MongoDB / PostgreSQL / SQLite
+The Relationship between the different entities in the database is explored in the ERD below.
 ## Getting started

 Prerequisites